 Emergency Care: When it is serious or life-threatening

 Emergency care is for serious medical conditions when delaying care could cause permanent harm or death.
-It’s not for routine care, said Dr. Michael J. Schaars, a Marshfield Clinic emergency medicine physician.
+It’s not for routine care, said Dr. Michael J. Schaars, a Marshfield Clinic Health System emergency medicine physician.

 Emergency medicine often is referred to as medicine’s safety net because it’s a destination for people to get health care when they don’t have any other place to turn.
 That applies across the U.S.

-“Of all patients we see in the emergency room (ER), not many are true emergencies but some need full ER services,” he said.
+“Of all patients we see in the emergency department (ED), not many are true emergencies but some need full ED services,” he said.
 “We see a lot of need for urgent care and office-based care.
 For people weighing the differences, seeing their regular doctor is best because they know each other.
-Urgent care would be quicker and less expensive than in an ER, if appropriate.”
+Urgent care would be quicker and less expensive than in an ED, if appropriate.”

 “When it’s busy you may wait,” Schaars said.
 “It’s not a problem all the time but it will still take longer than expected.”

-Schaars said trends in emergency medicine show an ER sees more complicated, older, sicker, more challenging patients.
+Schaars said trends in emergency medicine show an ED sees more complicated, older, sicker, more challenging patients.
 Their care takes more time, too.

 Cost can be a factor

-Both doctors agree urgent care is more cost-effective, “but sometimes urgent care is not the most appropriate choice,” Melms said.
-“I’ve had people having a heart attack right in front of me, they know it, but they say the ER is more expensive.
+Both doctors agree urgent care or virtual visits like Care My Way are more cost-effective, “but sometimes urgent care is not the most appropriate choice,” Melms said.
+“I’ve had people having a heart attack right in front of me, they know it, but they say the ED is more expensive.
 The visit is driven by cost.”